utwente-db/DAB/misc/calls.md

 Both of these will return errors if the token is invalid or expired.

 The link sent will be valid for 4 hours.

+## /change_password/ (NOT /rest !!!)

+POST -> Takes in the following JSON

+    {
+    "current": "aoeu", [CURRENT USER PASSWORD]
+    "new": "ueoa" [NEW PASSWORD]
+    }

+and sets the password of the user to the new password, if the current one is correct.

 # Permissions